 Treats are a great way to reward your dog, strengthen your bond, and even support their health when chosen wisely.
 The following list highlights 15 natural dog treats that are minimally processed, free from artificial additives, and packed with nutritional benefits.
+For a deeper look at your pet’s dietary needs, our complete guide to dog nutrition, which covers everything from essential vitamins to macro balance.

-Are you looking for natural and healthy cat treats?
+Note: Are you looking for natural and healthy cat treats?
 Click here.

 15 healthy treats for your canine companions